rynbrd/go-service/README.md

 Go Service!
 ===========
-The go-service library is a feture rich, channel driver wrapper around os/exec.
+The go-service library is a channel driver wrapper around os/exec.
 It provides an event mechanism for monitoring a process and a command channel for controlling the process.
 Think supervisord in a Go library.
+In fact, the states and state transitions are identical to Supervisor.
+As such it is best suited for managing long running foreground processes.

-The library ABI is currently unstable as development is ongoing.
+See the example program for general usage.

 License
 -------